 - Run at a faster pace if you’re able to do so.
 You don’t have to run at maximum speed but higher-intensity runs provide a more accurate estimate.

-Can I see my cardio fitness score or level on my tracker?
+Can I see my cardio fitness score or level on my Fitbit device?

 At this time, your cardio fitness score and level are only visible in the Fitbit app.